markasch/DT-tbx-v1/_pages/training.md

 - Numerical Methods for Digital Twins
 - Machine Learning and Surrogate Models for Digital Twins
 - Deployment of Digital Twins

+All these courses will include a hands-on part, where the methods learned will be applied to concrete problems.
+Per-course websites can be set up for reference and for offline learning.
+Please contact me for further information and details.